Blog/Braverse/💎Collector & Product

 This section is clearly labeled opinion, because anything about future value is speculation - and we won't pretend otherwise.

-Cookie Run: Braverse has a few things working in its favor as a collectible: a beloved, well-established Cookie Run IP, an English market that's still young (the North American launch was July 11, 2025), a steady release schedule, and an active organized-play scene that crowned its first World Champion in April 2026.
+Cookie Run: Braverse has a few things working in its favor as a collectible: a beloved, well-established Cookie Run IP, a game that's still young (the first set, Brave Beginning, launched October 30, 2024), a steady release schedule that's already produced eight booster sets, and an active organized-play scene.
 Those are healthy signs for a TCG's longevity.

 That said: collect because you enjoy it, not as an investment.
 TCG "investing" is a great way to lose money and the fun at the same time.
 If you love the Cookies and the game, the chase cards are a delightful bonus.
 If you're buying purely hoping prices rise, you're gambling - so size your spending accordingly.
 For what's actually out there to collect, see our set release timeline, and if you're collecting to play, deck-building basics helps you turn pulls into a real deck.